-Unless the context requires otherwise, references to "we," "us," "our" or "Enterprise Products GP, LLC" are intended to mean and include the business and operations of Enterprise Products GP, LLC, as well as its consolidated subsidiaries, which include Enterprise Products Partners L.P. and its consolidated subsidiaries.
+Unless the context requires otherwise, references to "we," "us," "our" or "EPE Holdings, LLC" are intended to mean and include the business and operations of EPE Holdings, LLC, as well as its consolidated subsidiaries, which include Enterprise GP Holdings L.P. ("Enterprise GP Holdings") and its consolidated subsidiaries.
+Enterprise Products GP, LLC, Enterprise Products Partners L.P. and Enterprise Products Operating L.P. and their respective consolidated subsidiaries are consolidated subsidiaries of Enterprise GP Holdings.

-References to "Enterprise Products GP" are intended to mean and include Enterprise Products GP, LLC, individually as the general partner of Enterprise Products Partners L.P., and not on a consolidated basis.
+References to "EPE Holdings" are intended to mean EPE Holdings, LLC, individually, and not on a consolidated basis.

-References to "Enterprise Products Partners" mean the business and operations of Enterprise Products Partners L.P. and its consolidated subsidiaries.
+References to "Enterprise Products Partners" mean the business and operations of Enterprise Products Partners L.P. and its consolidated subsidiaries, which include Enterprise Products Operating L.P. and its consolidated subsidiaries.

-References to "Enterprise GP Holdings" are intended to mean Enterprise GP Holdings L.P., individually as our parent company, and not on a consolidated basis.
+References to "Enterprise Products GP" are intended to mean and include Enterprise Products GP, LLC, individually as the general partner of Enterprise Products Partner L.P., and not on a consolidated basis.